JingeTu/dso/README.md

 Add support for kitti and euroc.

 You should rectify euroc dataset first.
 Then put them into the system.
-Because the system don't align the two images.
+Because the system doesn't align the two images.
 It only rectifies them.

+For VIO should have look at this issue: https://github.com/JakobEngel/dso/issues/65.

+Add static stereo residual to optimization, currently without lambda.

 # DSO: Direct Sparse Odometry